programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

 };
 ```
 Now we're creating the view for our map.
-The boundary for our map will be based on the range of our data points in census.geojson.
+The boundary for our map will be based on the range of our data points in `census.geojson`.
 You can also manually set your your viewport by using the [setView property](http://leafletjs.com/reference.html#map-set-methods).
 For example, if you're using ```.setView([0.0,-10.0], 2)``` , the viewport coordinates '[0.0,-10.0], 2' means that you're setting the centre of the map to be 0.0, -10.0 and at a zoom level of 2.

 ![Image: Web Map](../images/webmap-03-result.jpg "My Web Map")